 - Grant number.

-According to the new cross agency Research Performance Progress Report (RPPR) format annual progress reports should contain the following three parts:
+By default SMD uses the mandatory minimum Research Performance Progress Report (RPPR) format for the annual progress reports so, unless you were told otherwise by your program manager it should contain the following three parts:

 - Accomplishments: Start by reminding us what are the major goals and objectives of the project and What did you achieve towards those goals?
 At first the emphasis will be on reporting activities but as the project progresses you will be reporting specific accomplishments.
 For example, describe major activities; significant results, major findings, developments, or conclusions (both positive and negative); and key outcomes or other achievements.
 Include a discussion of stated goals not met.